One thing is for sure — the world is changing fast. Companies need to adapt, innovate and deliver value faster than ever before.

 “If you’re new to project management, our Master of Project Management is a great way to start your project management career.
 It helps you understand the principles and theories that underpin the project profession,” says Hughes.

 “Studying with ECU’s School of Business and Law, you will benefit from the experience of industry experts and project managers.
-You will learn from experts with backgrounds in a diverse range of fields such as business, innovation, sustainability, policy creation and change management.”
+You will learn from experts with backgrounds in a diverse range of fields such as business, innovation, sustainability, policy creation and change management.
+Business improvement is also a growing field within project management, offering career opportunities across industries like health, finance, entertainment and hospitality.”

 Start now and you can embark on a career in project management while you’re studying.
 This way, you can take what you learn into the workplace.
 You can also develop your own network of contacts from your peers in the course.
 After all, you will likely all be new and emerging in the profession in Australia.